Dabrowski and Routliffe win US Open women's doubles title, ending Townsend's whirlwind tournament

 Dabrowski and Routliffe embraced afterward, celebrating Dabrowski's first major triumph since undergoing treatment for breast cancer.
 She delayed part of that treatment so she could compete at Wimbledon last year, where she and Routliffe reached the final, where they lost to Townsend and Siniakova.

-“Wild rid: Cancer, broken ribs for both of us," Dabrowski said.
+“Wild ride: Cancer, broken ribs for both of us," Dabrowski said.
 “It was crazy, honestly.
 I’m really proud of us.
 It was not easy.”

 Townsend became one of the faces of the tournament, thanks to a post-match altercation early in singles play that she wishes never happened.
 Townsend, who is Black, said Latvian opponent Jelena Ostapenko told her she had “no class” and “no education,” an interaction that became a hot button topic with questions about whether the comments had racial undertones.